ChanthMiao/ghc-wiki-mirror/Tracking-Spurious-Failures.md

 1. Gather examples of failures (effectively done: see [tracking issue])
 1. Characterize the failures (WIP)
 1. Identify root causes and fix them (not started)

+## Timeline

+This work began in summer 2022 and will continue at least into the fall.

 ## Principles
 ### Fragile test != Spurious failure